aplteam/SevenZip/README.md

 folder2\file.txt
 ```

-In other words: relative paths are fine, absolute ones are not.
+In other words, relative paths are fine, but absolute ones are not.

 Since version 1.1.0 the `SevenZip` class issues in hint if this error occurs and absolute path names are used.